‘Vodafone Basics’ SIM-only plans offer unlimited UK minutes & a data allowance from £6/month.

 One major limitation of Vodafone’s Basic plans is you’ll be unable to use your mobile phone outside of the UK.
 Whereas on most other tariffs, you’ll have access to international roaming, this is barred for all customers using a Vodafone Basics plan.

 Tethering or personal hotspot refers to the process of sharing your smartphone’s internet connection with another device (e.g. with your laptop or tablet).
+It’s a good way of getting other devices connected to the internet through a mobile broadband connection.

 For more information, please see our guide on the UK’s best value tariffs for tethering.